Miscarriages can be devastating, leaving couples feeling confused and hopeless about their future.

 Many women are hesitant to speak about miscarriages, but they are devastatingly common.
 According to the American Pregnancy Association, "10-25 percent of all clinically recognized pregnancies will end in miscarriage."

 A miscarriage is any pregnancy that involuntarily ends on its own during the first 20 weeks.
 When a woman suffers two or more involuntary pregnancy losses before they reach 20 weeks, it is called a recurrent miscarriage.
 According to the American College of Obstetricians and Gynecologists (ACOG), one percent of women will suffer recurrent pregnancy losses in their lifetime.

-The ACOG recommends scheduling an evaluation after three recurrent pregnancy losses to determine the underlying cause.
-There are certain risk factors that can increase your chance of a miscarriage:
+The ACOG recommends scheduling an evaluation after three recurrent miscarriages to determine the underlying cause.

 Abnormal Chromosomal Activity